 Masturbation is a normal and healthy part of human sexuality.
-It is something that people of all ages do, and as long as your are treating your body with respect, there is no wrong way to go about it.
-Let's discuss how parents can talk about masturbation with their children and provide some tips for sex-positive education.
+It is something that people of all ages do, and as long as you are treating your body with respect, there is no wrong way to go about it.
+It's important for parents to be able to talk about masturbation with their children and provide some tips for sex-positive education.

 Teaching young adults and teens about self-pleasure can be a difficult task, but it is important that they have accurate information about their bodies.
 As a parent, it’s only natural that you want to do everything you can to protect your children and ensure their safety and well-being.
 But did you know that one of the best things you can do for your kids is to educate them about self-pleasure?

 That’s right!
 Sex-positive education is essential for young people.
 It helps them understand their bodies and make informed decisions about their sexual health.
 Furthermore, it can also help prevent problems like anxiety, depression, and addiction.